CSIT321-BDI-Agent/BDI-Agent/README.md

 ALLOWED_ORIGINS=https://yourdomain.com,https://www.yourdomain.com
 ```

 When running under Docker, environment variables are provided via the compose files.
 Copy `.env.example` to `.env` in the project root to override the defaults used by both `docker-compose.yml` and `docker-compose.dev.yml`.
+For production runs you **must** define real values for `JWT_SECRET` and `ADMIN_PASSWORD`; the production compose file will refuse to start without them.

 ## Code Quality & Metrics